genekogan/p5js-sandbox/README.md

 	// you should see something like this:
 	->MONGOLAB_URI => mongodb://heroku_app1234:random_password@ds029017.mongolab.com:29017/heroku_app1234

-Copy the address given to you in the previous step, then go to the file index.js, and replace the following line with the address above.
+Copy the address given to you in the previous step, then go to the file `index.js`, and replace the following line with the address above.

 	var uri = 'mongodb:....'

-Then push all the changes to heroku
+Push all the changes to heroku

 	git add *
 	git commit -m "initial commit"